SUZI DIGBY OBE

 Suzi annually conducts 2,000 voices in the Royal Albert Hall in a scratch Youth Messiah which was awarded Best Classical Music Education Initiative Nationwide by popular Classic FM vote.
 Suzi has conducted many major choral-orchestral works with ensembles such as BBC Symphony Orchestra, London Mozart Players, The English Concert and The Brandenburg Festival Orchestra.
 On the lighter side of music she has provided choirs for the Rolling Stones at the O2, Glastonbury Festival and Hyde Park, amongst other venues worldwide.

 Suzi has been a Trustee of Music in Country Churches, among other music and education charities.
 She is Past President of the Incorporated Society of Musicians, and was Acting Music Director of Queens' College, Cambridge (where she founded and now runs the Queen’s Choral Conducting programme).
 Amongst many TV appearances, she was a judge in BBC1’s hit show, Last Choir Standing with over seven million viewers.
 As part of her commitment to the creation and support of contemporary music, Suzi has also led a programme of active commissioning of new compositions.
-Her founding of ORA fulfils a lifelong ambition to rein a professional ensemble to unite these elements with her love of the Renaissance choral repertoire.
+As a prolific commissioner of new music, her founding of ORA Singers fulfils a lifelong ambition to create a historic legacy of recorded and published choral repertoire that creates a bridge between the great Renaissance Golden Age with that of the current era.